ncatlab/nlab-content/pages/1/0/3/2/2301/content.md

 Already a general idea of [[Alexander Grothendieck]] was that to study a geometry more general than [[scheme]]s instead of the gluing of [[affine scheme]]s as [[ringed space]s, one glues the functors of points; hence **a [[space]] is simply a [[sheaf]] of sets on some [[site]] $Loc$ of local models with a [[Grothendieck topology]]** $\tau$ on it.

 If the local models are the usual [[affine scheme]]s, then for given choice of $\tau$ Grothendieck calls the outcome a $\tau$-locally affine space, rather than a scheme.
 The usual schemes are obtained for $\tau=Zariski$ and $Loc=Aff$.
 Algebraic spaces are another example.
-In general various generalizations which do not have exactness properties of Zariski or etale coverings, are usually among algebraic geometers called generalized _spaces_ rather than (generalized) _schemes_; thus the terminology almost scheme is OK because though the local objects are more general the exactness properties are basically the same (similarly for derived schemes of Toen et al. noncommutative schemes of Rosenberg etc.).
+In general various generalizations which do not have exactness properties of Zariski or etale coverings, are usually among algebraic geometers called generalized _spaces_ rather than (generalized) _schemes_; thus the terminology almost scheme is OK because though the local objects are more general the exactness properties are basically the same (similarly for derived schemes of Toen et al. for locally affine spaces/stacks over model categories, noncommutative schemes of Rosenberg etc.).

 There are many generalizations of [[schemes]], some are even called by their respective authors generalized schemes (e.g. Lurie, Durov).
 Deligne in [[Catégories Tannakiennes]] suggested algebraic geometry in arbitrary symmetric monoidal category.
 Aspects of toric geometry and the foundations of the geometry over a field of one element (Smirnov-Kapranov, Dietmar, Connes...) can be founded using structure sheaves of monoids, not rings.
 Another example is tropical geometry.
 Rings are sometimes noncommutative (e.g. D-schemes of Beilinson); the underlying topological space can be replaced by a site, locale, topos or a non-distributive lattice by localizations.
 Usual commutative unital rings suffice for manifolds, rigid analytic spaces, schemes, formal schemes and so on.
 The emphasis in Lurie is to categorify the space and to take the homotopy version of a ring, restating a formalism fitting the [[derived algebraic geometry]], mainly of Simpson's school.